Discretization of the Ergodic Functional Central Limit Theorem: Introduction

-However, in many cases there is no explicit formula for $\nu$.
-A first approach consists in studying the convergence, as $t$ tends to infinity, of the semigroup $(P_t)_{t \geqslant 0}$ of the Markov process $(X_t)_ {t\geqslant 0}$ with infinitesimal generator $A$ towards the invariant measure $\nu$.
-This is done $e.g.$ in \cite{Ganidis_Roynette_Simonot_1999} for the total variation topology which is thus adapted when the simulation of $P_T$ is possible for $T$ large enough. \\
+However, in many cases, there is no explicit formula for $\nu$ and other approaches must be developed.
+A first method consists in studying the convergence towards $\nu$ of the semigroup $(P_t)_{t \geqslant 0}$ ($i.e.$ $\mathbb{E}[f(X_{t}]$) of the Markov process $(X_t)_ {t\geqslant 0}$ as $t$ tends to infinity.
+This is done $e.g.$ in \cite{Ganidis_Roynette_Simonot_1999} for the total variation topology.
+As soon as $X_{T}$ can be simulated, for $T$ large enough, we can design a Monte Carlo method to estimate $P_{T}$.
+Remark that, in addition to the convergence error of $P_{T} \underset{T \to \infty }{\to}\nu$, it gives rise to a second term in the error analysis due to the Monte Carlo error for the computation of $P_{T}$.\\